Case Study · Workforce Retention

 Through structured exit interviews that ask specifically about the timeline of the decision: when did the worker start considering leaving, what prompted them to begin looking, and what was the deciding factor when they accepted an alternative.
 The trigger and the deciding factor are often different.
 Workers commonly start looking because of schedule fatigue or specific shift features, then accept the alternative because the pay is at least equal — making compensation feel like the deciding factor when it was actually the schedule that drove the search.

 Voluntary turnover responds to schedule changes faster than many leaders expect — often within six to nine months of implementation.
 The early indicator is a reduction in the rate at which workers begin looking for alternatives, which appears in stay-interview data before it appears in actual departure rates.
 Departure rates tend to follow within a quarter or two of the underlying behavior change.
+In this engagement, the first significant drop in active-search behavior was visible in stay interview data within five months of implementation.

 Workers in the active-search or accepted-offer stage are usually too far along to retain through schedule changes — the decision has already been made and the relationship with the new employer has begun.
 The intervention is for the workers who have not yet started looking.
 Operations that implement a schedule change typically see retention improvement among the not-yet-searching population first, then among workers in early-search stages, with the active-search population largely unaffected.